canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/bridge-project-and-docs-builds.rst

 - ``dev`` for development builds
 - ``docs`` for extra docs packages that your project needs
-- ``docs-starter-pack`` for the core docs packages set by the starter pack
+- ``docs-starter-pack`` for the core docs packages set by the Starter Pack

 First, add the dependency groups.
 The docs group should depend on the Starter Pack
 group: